jagregory/abrash-black-book/src/chapter-31.md

 ; control one 256-color pixel, with 4 adjacent pixels at any given ; address, one pixel per plane.
 ;
         mov     dx,SC_INDEX
         mov     al,MEMORY_MODE
         out     dx,al
         inc     dx
-     ina    l,dx
+        in      al,dx
         and     al,not 08h      ;turn off chain 4
-     ora    l,04h                        ;turn off odd/even
+        or      al,04h          ;turn off odd/even
         out     dx,al
         mov     dx,GC_INDEX
         mov     al,GRAPHICS_MODE
         out     dx,al
         inc     dx
-     ina    l,dx
+        in      al,dx
         and     al,not 10h      ;turn off odd/even
         out     dx,al
         dec     dx
         mov     al,MISCELLANEOUS
         out     dx,al
         inc     dx
-     ina    l,dx
+        in      al,dx
         and     al,not 02h      ;turn off chain
         out     dx,al
 ;
 ; Now clear the whole screen, since the mode 13h mode set only ; cleared 64K out of the 256K of display memory.
 Do this before ; we switch the CRTC out of mode 13h, so we don't see garbage ; on the screen when we make the switch.
 ;
         CONSTANT_TO_INDEXED_REGISTER SC_INDEX,MAP_MASK,0fh
                                 ;enable writes to all planes, so
                                 ; we can clear 4 pixels at a time mov     ax,VGA_SEGMENT
         mov     es,ax
         sub     di,di
         mov     ax,di
         mov     cx,8000h        ;# of words in 64K
         cld
         rep     stosw           ;clear all of display memory ;
 ; Tweak the mode to 320x400 256-color mode by not scanning each ; line twice.
 ;
         mov     dx,CRTC_INDEX
         mov     al,MAX_SCAN_LINE
         out     dx,al
         inc     dx
         in      al,dx
         and     al,not 1fh      ;set maximum scan line = 0
         out     dx,al
         dec     dx
 ;
 ; Change CRTC scanning from doubleword mode to byte mode, allowing ; the CRTC to scan more than 64K of video data.
 ;
         mov     al,UNDERLINE
         out     dx,al
         inc     dx
         in      al,dx
         and     al,not 40h      ;turn off doubleword
         out     dx,al
         dec     dx
         mov     al,MODE_CONTROL
         out     dx,al
         inc     dx
         in      al,dx
         or      al,40h          ;turn on the byte mode bit, so memory is ; scanned for video data in a purely ; linear way, just as in modes 10h and 12h out     dx,al
         ret
 Set320By400Mode endp
 ;
 ; Draws a pixel in the specified color at the specified ; location in 320x400 256-color mode.
 ;
 ; Input:
 ;       CX = X coordinate of pixel
 ;       DX = Y coordinate of pixel
 ;       BL = pixel color
 ;
 ; Output: none
 ;
 ; Registers altered: AX, CX, DX, DI, ES
 ;
 WritePixel      proc    near
         mov     ax,VGA_SEGMENT
         mov     es,ax           ;point to display memory
         mov     ax,SCREEN_WIDTH/4
                                 ;there are 4 pixels at each address, so ; each 320-pixel row is 80 bytes wide ; in each plane
         mul     dx              ;point to start of desired row push    cx              ;set aside the X coordinate shr     cx,1            ;there are 4 pixels at each address shr     cx,1            ; so divide the X coordinate by 4 add     ax,cx           ;point to the pixel's address mov     di,ax
         pop     cx              ;get back the X coordinate and     cl,3            ;get the plane # of the pixel mov     ah,1
         shl     ah,cl           ;set the bit corresponding to the plane ; the pixel is in
         mov     al,MAP_MASK
         mov     dx,SC_INDEX
         OUT_WORD                ;set to write to the proper plane for ; the pixel
         mov     es:[di],bl      ;draw the pixel
         ret
-WritePixelendp
+WritePixel      endp
 ;
 ; Reads the color of the pixel at the specified location in 320x400 ; 256-color mode.
 ;
 ; Input:
 ;       CX = X coordinate of pixel to read
 ;       DX = Y coordinate of pixel to read
 ;
 ; Output:
 ;       AL = pixel color
 ;
 ; Registers altered: AX, CX, DX, SI, ES
 ;
-ReadPixelprocnear
+ReadPixel       proc    near
         mov     ax,VGA_SEGMENT
         mov     es,ax           ;point to display memory
         mov     ax,SCREEN_WIDTH/4
                                 ;there are 4 pixels at each address, so ; each 320-pixel row is 80 bytes wide ; in each plane
         mul     dx              ;point to start of desired row push    cx              ;set aside the X coordinate shr     cx,1            ;there are 4 pixels at each address shr     cx,1            ; so divide the X coordinate by 4 add     ax,cx           ;point to the pixel's address mov     si,ax
         pop     ax              ;get back the X coordinate and     al,3            ;get the plane # of the pixel mov     ah,al
         mov     al,READ_MAP
         mov     dx,GC_INDEX
         OUT_WORD                ;set to read from the proper plane for ; the pixel
-        lodsbyte ptr es:[si]               ;read the pixel
+        lods    byte ptr es:[si];read the pixel
         ret
-ReadPixelendp
+ReadPixel       endp
 ;
 ; Waits for the next key and returns it in AX.
 ;
 ; Input: none
 ;
 ; Output:
 ;       AX = full 16-bit code for key pressed
 ;
 GetNextKey      proc    near
 WaitKey:
         mov     ah,1
         int     16h
         jz      WaitKey         ;wait for a key to become available sub     ah,ah
         int     16h             ;read the key
         ret
 GetNextKey      endp
 ;
 Code    ends
 ;
         end     Start
 ```

 The interesting aspects of Listing 31.1 are three.
 First, the